 As mentioned already, the definition of online banking is pretty simple: a bank that can be accessed via the internet.
 Either through your laptop, computer, mobile phone, or any other internet-connected device you have.

-It’s also 2019 (almost 2020 at this point), so most banks by default are online banks.
+It’s also 2020, so most banks by default are online banks.
 In fact, you’d probably be hard pressed to find a bank that doesn’t offer at least some services over the internet at this point.

 This progression by banks is a great thing for consumers.
 It’s now more convenient than over to conduct banking transactions from the comfort of your own home (or anywhere you want to be) rather than having to wait in line at a physical location to talk to a teller.